Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Keystones
 ### Summon Aery  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/SummonAery.png" Align=left width=20% height=20%>
-As an action you can cast the find familliar spell, summoning [Aery](https://www.dndbeyond.com/monsters/3896400-aery), without using components.
+Once per long rest you can cast the find familliar spell, summoning [Aery](https://www.dndbeyond.com/monsters/3896400-aery), without using components.
 Aery is a spirit that can shield your allies or deal damage to enemies.

 Aerys hit points scales with your level.
 Their hit point maximum equals 5 times your level.